 In fact, you can google for "english radio" or "english tv" anytime to find online radio/TV stations to listen to.
 You will find hundreds if not thousands of links.
 On this page English Club recommends links for English learners to get you started.

 Radio.net is not a radio station but a website through which you can listen direct to radio stations.
 Here are a few examples:

-BBC (British Broadcastic Corporation) presents news and current affairs in English 24/7 in British English and various other accents.
+BBC (British Broadcastic Corporation) is the British state broadcaster presenting news and current affairs in English 24/7 in British English and various other accents.